harshilshah4251/obsidian_backup/Personal/Book Notes/The Kings of Crypto.md

 - You don't wanna be Lazsclo Hanyecz who spent 10,000 bitcoins for 2 large pizzas.
 Warren Buffet might have something to say about that.
 - Origin of bitcoin is a sacred mystery.
 Faith doesn't require explanation.
 - Nick Szabo is often believed to be Satoshi Nakamoto
+- There is a company called Xapo that stores private keys in a cold storage under the Swiss Alps